 The new plan retains the sub-areas outlined in the 2013 plan, each with a designated role.
 However, the specific role of each sub-area, especially the Station Road Area, has become unclear.
 The 2013 plan designated the Station Road sub-area to maintain its low-rise profile, acting as a buffer between the densely populated Harrow and Wealdstone Town Centres, with an aim to improve public spaces and connectivity while preserving its unique character.
-It was considered unsuitable for high-density development due to the risk of increasing congestion and pollution and the undesired possibility of blending Wealdstone and Harrow Town Centres into a single town centre.
+It was considered unsuitable for high-density development due to the risk of congestion and blending into a single town centre.
 In contrast, the current plan permits 18-storey buildings in this congested and polluted area, which is recognised as an air quality management area and was found inappropriate for dense housing in the council's tall buildings study.
 The 2024 Plan's approval of high-density development in Station Road, despite its claim to harmonize with the lower-density suburbs, seems unfeasible.
-This may unintentionally result in the amalgamation of Harrow and Wealdstone into a singular town centre, a move not directly stated by the council.
+This may unintentionally result in the amalgamation of Harrow and Wealdstone into a singular town centre, a move not explicitly stated by the council.
 It is suggested that the council reevaluate the density levels in line with the tall buildings study and clarify whether they plan to merge Harrow Town Centre with Wealdstone Town Centre.

-Policy HO9: Large scale purpose built and conversions for shared living.

-Policy HO10: Housing with shared facilities (Houses in Multiple Occupation)
+Policy HO9: Large scale purpose built and conversions for shared living Policy HO10: Housing with shared facilities (Houses in Multiple Occupation)